TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Conclusion

 \section{Conclusion}

-In this paper, we drew inspiration from recent MLP-based models in LTSF and extended their design to the multi-hypothesis learning paradigm.
+We drew inspiration from recent MLP-based models in LTSF and extended their design to the MCL paradigm.
 To resolve the inherent incompatibility between linear architectures and the MCL framework, we proposed the Stabilized Instance Normalization mechanism to harmonize feature scales and stabilize optimization.
-By integrating a linear backbone with a direct forecasting paradigm, TimePre achieves state-of-the-art performance across six benchmark datasets while maintaining extremely fast inference.
+By integrating a linear backbone with a direct forecasting paradigm, TimePre achieves SOTA performance across six benchmark datasets while maintaining extremely fast inference.
 Overall, TimePre unifies the strengths of deterministic and probabilistic forecasting, bridging accuracy, efficiency, and stability, and paving the way for future research in efficient uncertainty modeling.